-A registered UE MUST indicate it is 'in-service' state if it has successfully exchanged a Binding Request/Response with the P-CSCF STUN server, and, if STUN keepalive messages are being exchanged between the UE and the STUN server located within the P-CSCF as defined in [ID SIP-OUTBOUND].
+A registered UE MUST indicate it is 'in-service' state if keepalive messages are being exchanged between the UE and the STUN server located within the P-CSCF as defined in [ID SIP-OUTBOUND].
 This indication is in the form of the dialtone, which is provided when the user goes off-hook.
-Otherwise, the UE MUST assume it is in the 'out-of-service' state and not provide dial tone after a user goes off-hook.
+Otherwise, the UE assumes it is in the 'out-of-service' state .

-The mechanism chosen to indicate UE connectivity to the SIP Network is derived from [ID SIP-OUTBOUND] and it employs STUN "keep alive" messages between the UE and the STUN server located within the P-CSCF.
-Figure 18 shows the UE connected to the P-CSCF through a NAT/Firewall.
+The mechanism chosen to indicate UE connectivity to the SIP Network is derived from [ID SIP-OUTBOUND] and it employs "keep alive" messages between the UE and the STUN server located within the P-CSCF.
+Figure 17 shows the UE connected to the P-CSCF through a NAT/Firewall.
 The STUN Server shown as an instance in each P-CSCF is part of the PacketCable architecture to traverse NAT/Firewalls by creating multiple "service flow" bindings between the UE and P-CSCF.
 The PacketCable approach to NAT traversal is described in [NFT TR].
 These bindings are created when the UE registers.
 Since only the STUN server is employed by the in-service/out-of-service feature, the entire ICE/STUN/TURN issues of NAT traversal are not discussed; only the necessary STUN functionality is described.
 ICE is described in [ID ICE] and TURN is described in [ID-BEHAVE-TURN].

-Figure 18 - Functional Components for Determining In-Service/Out-of-Service State
+Figure 17 - Functional Components for Determining In-Service/Out-of-Service State